SEP Protocol Integration

 }

-Now that the user has provided the necessary information for the KYC requirements of the anchor, we can submit them to the anchor's KYC server with a PUT request.
+Now that the user has provided the necessary information for the KYC requirements of the anchor, we can submit them to the anchor's KYC server with a PUT

 /src/lib/stellar/sep12.js